Writing Program Courses

-Special writing topics courses for upper-level undergraduates and graduate students
+Special writing topics courses for upper-level undergrads and graduate students

-For upper-level undergraduates and graduate students interested in advanced writing topics, the Writing Program offers a cluster of advanced writing courses.
-Topics include: an advanced course in argumentation, an advanced course in persuasion and the environment, and an advanced course in writing speeches.
-To ensure that students receive individualized attention to their writing, enrollment in each course is strictly limited to twelve students.
-No exceptions!
+For undergraduates and graduate students interested in advanced writing topics, the Writing Program offers a cluster of advanced writing courses.
+To ensure that students receive individualized attention to their writing, enrollment in each course is strictly capped, usually at 12 students.

 For first-year undergraduates: required writing sequence

 Humanities 19100: Humanities Core Writing Seminars.
 These seminars are available in combination with either a two-quarter or a three-quarter general education sequence in the Humanities.
 They introduce students to the analysis and practice of expert academic writing.
 The seminars do not repeat or extend the substantive discussion of the Humanities class; they use the discussions and assignments from those classes as a tool for the advanced study of writing.
 We study various methods for the construction of sophisticated and well-structured arguments, but also for understanding the complications and limits of those arguments.
 We also address issues of readership and communication within expert communities.
 As students present papers in the seminars, we use the reactions of the audience to introduce techniques that expert writers can use to transform a text from one that serves the writer to one that serves readers.
 All University of Chicago undergraduate students must complete two quarters of this course for graduation; students do not register for the course directly, but are registered automatically when they register for a Humanities Core course.
 (Available every year, Autumn, Winter, Spring).